Antiphilosophy: Continuum hypothesis

+Scientism

+Scientism, as a doctrinal position in that science is the only way to know the reality, is continuously confronting the utility and validity of philosophy methods, adopting an anti-philosophical position.
+Authors like Sam Harris believe that science can, or will, answer questions about morality and ethics, making philosophy useless.
+In line to Comte's Law of three stages, scientists conclude philosophy is a discipline of plausible answers, but that fails by not verifying their postulates with physical reality, which must necessarily conclude that it is science, for its categorical imperative to respond only through accessible and universal responses to rational-sensitive experience, a stage of knowledge in line with material existence, if not the only one.

 Antiphilosophies

 Wittgenstein's metaphilosophy

 The views of Ludwig Wittgenstein, specifically his metaphilosophy, could be said to be antiphilosophy.
 In The New York Times, Paul Horwich points to Wittgenstein's rejection of philosophy as traditionally and currently practiced and his "insistence that it can't give us the kind of knowledge generally regarded as its raison d'être".

 Horwich goes on to argue that: